-When a Standby tunnel is moved to InService, the RPD MUST stop transmitting on or processing data from any unicast pseudowires in the surrendering tunnel.
+When a Standby tunnel is moved to InService, the RPD MUST stop transmitting on or processing data from any PWs in the tunnel that has been replaced.

-When a Standby tunnel is moved to InService, the RPD MUST start transmitting on or processing data from any unicast pseudowires in the acquiring tunnel.
+When a Standby tunnel is moved to InService, the RPD MUST start transmitting on or processing data from any PWs in the new InService (previously Standby) tunnel.

-When a Standby tunnel is moved to InService, the RPD MUST restart any unicast pseudowires sequence numbers in the acquiring tunnel as described in Section 8.
+When a Standby tunnel is moved to InService, the RPD MUST restart any PW sequence numbers from 0.